Jaingarveet/Agentic_Research_Team/README.md

 * **Additonal AI usage includes:** In refining the compilation node as well -> my approach was to use pydantic base model but output were getting noisy so Gemini-Flash(extended) recommended using a raw output and suggested to parse it accordingly.
 * **Additonal AI usage includes:** In structuring the README and proper proper presentation of the project I have taken assistance of Gemini-Flash(extended).

 `This project focuses on engineering patterns for agentic systems rather than building a production-ready research platform.
-Many design decisions were made to explore reliability, debugging, and workflow control within a limited development timeframe.`
+Many design decisions were made to explore reliability, debugging, and workflow control within a limited development timeframe.
+(20 days)`

 `Hi, at time of developing this project I am a student at uppsala university of graduating in 2027, my name is Garveet Jain and here are my credentials:
 linkedin: www.linkedin.com/in/garveetjain/